 The American Institute of Certified Public Accountants (AICPA) made a set of rules called the SOC framework, which stands for System and Organization Controls.
-You have 3 kinds of SOCs, as mentioned by AICPA.
-When deciding what level of compliance your business needs, know the differences between SOC 1 vs SOC 2 vs SOC 3.
+You have three kinds of SOCs, as mentioned by AICPA.
+When deciding what level of compliance your business needs, know the differences between SOC 1, SOC 2, and SOC 3.

-The American Institute of Certified Public Accountants (AICPA) requires service providers to have a CPA do an independent audit of their systemic controls, such as those listed below.
+The American Institute of Certified Public Accountants (AICPA) requires service providers to have a CPA independently audit their systemic controls, such as those listed below.